 It is YOUR story, so don’t be afraid to help shape it.
 Just because a story about you has left your hands and entered the public eye you still have EVERY RIGHT to try and control the details.
 It might not work, but you can TRY.
 After my successful request to have unauthorized pictures removed I felt empowered to take more ownership of how our story was being told.
 When I saw news sources describe my son in an inaccurate or less than flattering manner I politely asked them to change it.
 I only needed to do it a handful of times, and I was pleasantly surprised by the kind responses I received.
-Occasionally he was also described as an “autistic boy”, and that bothered me because first he is a boy, and he happens to have autism (2/4/2015 see update below). **I prefer to use person first language because Autism is just a part of who he is, not the main defining characteristic.
+Occasionally he was also described as an “autistic boy”, and that bothered me because first he is a boy, and he happens to have autism (Update 2/4/2015~ this would no longer bother me, see note below). **I prefer to use person first language because Autism is just a part of who he is, not the main defining characteristic.
 When I saw him described as such I contacted the news sources with suggestions for different wording.
 Every single one I contacted made the appropriate changes.
 On the downside, it made have made me look difficult and made other media sources less likely to want to cover our story.

 ** Update 2/4/2015: I have had some recent revelations about my use of “person-first” language.
 I always did so in the past because it was my understanding that it was the respectful way to describe someone.
 It was never my intention to imply that I was ashamed of my son’s Autism or that I did not accept him for who he was.
 I am proud of his unique, Autistic brain.
 I also know that there is also a lot that makes up who he is besides just Autism, and that was my point.